 Based on the values of numSig, sumAbs1, and d, the probability models for coding sig _flag, par _flag, gt1_flag, and gt2_flag are selected.
 The Rice parameter for binarizing abs_remainder is selected based on the values of sumAbs and numSig.

-In-loop filter
+In-loop filters

-There are totally three in loop filters in VTM3.
-Besides deblocking filter and SAO (the two loop filters in HEVC), adaptive loop fitler (ALF) are applied in the VTM3.
-The order of the filtering process in the VTM3 is the deblocking filter, SAO and ALF.
+There are totally three in-loop filters in VTM4.
+Besides deblocking filter and SAO (the two loop filters in HEVC), adaptive loop fitler (ALF) are applied in the VTM4.
+The order of the filtering process in the VTM4 is the deblocking filter, SAO and ALF.

-In the VTM3, the SAO and deblocking filtering processes are almost same to those in HEVC.
+In the VTM4, the SAO and deblocking filtering processes are almost same as those in HEVC.

+In the VTM4, a new process called the luma mapping with chroma scaling was added (this process was previously known as the adaptive in-loop reshaper).
+This new process is performed before deblocking.

 In-loop filter